gradient-pulse/phi-mesh/RGP_NS_prototype/discussions/2025-07-22_note_Cocoon_of_Gradients.md

-# Cocoon of Gradients: A Recursive Cosmology
+# 2025-07-22 Pulse — Cocoon of Gradients: A Recursive Cosmology

 > “We live in a cosmological flux which we call the universe, in a cocoon of gradients.”
 > — Marcus van der Erve